The Keep Texas Beautiful staff is here to help you! Get to know a little about each of us and our responsibilities at KTB.

 Tina joined KTB in September 2015.
 As the operations and events manager, Tina is responsible for coordinating logistics for KTB, program event planning and our annual conference.
 Although she is a Detroit native, Tina arrived in Texas as quickly as she could and has lived here since 2002.
 Before coming to work with KTB, she served the Soldiers of Fort Hood for over 7 years and has a background in bookkeeping and finance operations.
 In her spare time, Tina enjoys spending time with her family and friends and taking in the variety of restaurants and nightlife that Austin has to offer!

 Brianna Fuller joined KTB in December 2017.
-As communications coordinator, Brianna facilitates overall marketing and communication strategies.
-A recent graduate of The University of Texas at Austin, Brianna strives to maintain a positive impact on her community.
-She comes from a background in public relations and communications, having worked for several local PR firms and non-profits.
-In her free time, Brianna enjoys hiking the Green Belt, Netflix binge-ing and exploring Austin’s culinary scene!
+As Communications Manager, Brianna facilitates overall marketing and communication strategies.
+She holds in B.A. from the University of Texas at Austin and brings communications and public relations experience to her role.
+In her free time, Brianna enjoys hiking the Green Belt, cooking and exploring Austin’s culinary scene!

 Sara Walters joined KTB in October 2018.
 As program manager, she manages and supports affiliate programs, communications and training.
 Sara has experience working with different non-profit programs, community organizing, and is also a former AmeriCorps VISTA.
 She holds a BA from Texas Christian University and a Master’s of Science in Social Work from the University of Texas at Austin.
 When not in the office, Sara enjoys spending her time practicing yoga, going on adventures with her dog and generally trying to be outside as much as possible.

 Available 8:30 a.m. - 1:30 p.m., Monday - Thursday